Values and Ethics of TI | Standards and expectations | Voluntary standards

 An effective ethics and compliance program helps prevent lapses that can result in delays, increased costs, penalties, and diversion of management time from our focus on growth and other business priorities.
 Illegal conduct can also seriously harm our reputation, a precious resource essential to achieving our business objectives.

-For these reasons, we require all employees to adhere to our code of business conduct and follow our guidelines for conducting business appropriately – from policies on procurement and expense reporting to accepting gifts and handling conflicts of interest.
+For these reasons, we require all employees to adhere to our code of business conduct and to follow our guidelines for conducting business appropriately — from policies on procurement and expense reporting to accepting gifts and handling conflicts of interest.

 Our open-door policy gives every employee access to alternative and higher levels of management.
 We forbid retribution or retaliation against anyone who makes an inquiry or report in good faith – and we prohibit discrimination or harassment in any work setting.